 Does your partner curl up in your sweater or sneak into your work shirt?
 Some researchers have found that the scent of a man's perspiration has a relaxing effect on women.

 Women like to be told they look nice, and they like a man who notices without being told.
 When they are wearing a sexy new dress, for example, they'll give you major points for saying how hot they look, especially if you mention the dress before they do.
 If they are looking particularly attractive, if they have a new haircut, if they are looking more fit -- let them hear about it.

 When your woman wants to talk about the relationship, it doesn't mean you did something wrong (well, not necessarily).
 Kirschner says that many women like to talk about the "state of the union" -- what's going right, what's going wrong, or simply what's going on.
 This is a good thing.
 An honest, wide-ranging talk can bring the two of you closer.

 Look Your Partner in the Eye

 You may feel more comfortable sitting side by side, but many women prefer face time -- and we don't mean the latest mobile video chat technology.
 Kirschner says that women prefer their men to make eye contact with them as they're talking.
 And looking her in the eye during sex will deepen the relationship outside the bedroom.

 Don't Miss the Moment

-How do you know if she is ready to commit?
-She'll say so.
-This is something that women are often quite upfront about.
+How do you know if they are ready to commit?
+They'll say so.
+This is something that women are often quite up front about.
 But they don't want to have "the talk" too often.
-If she's ready and she's given you time, the next time the subject comes up, be prepared to step up or step off.
+If they are ready and they have given you time, the next time the subject comes up, be prepared to step up or step off.

 Romance Is Simple; Keep It Coming